The second stage of DOORS – Digital Incubator for Museums supports 20 museums across Europe in the implementation of their digital pilots.

 The Association of Uräjärvi Mansion´s Friends (FI)

-With AR Quest: Urajärvi Mansion, the Association of Uräjärvi Mansion´s Friends in Finland seeks to create numerous and meaningful ways for visitors to interact with the museum’s history, exhibits and landscape throughout the year.
-The website revamp will allow visitors to further explore the collection, at the same time as easing access for people with disabilities.
-The experimentation with AR will expand the visitors’ experience by allowing them to bring the museum’s artefacts into their own homes.
-While making its collection more accessible and opening new engagement and communication channels, the museum will gather user-data to learn more about its visitors’ preferences and continue developing relevant digital content.
+With AR Quest: Urajärvi Mansion, the Association of Uräjärvi Mansion´s Friends in Finland created meaningful ways for visitors to interact with the museum’s history, exhibits, and landscape throughout the year.
+The website revamp allows visitors ( particularly those with disabilities) to explore the collection easily.
+The experimentation with AR expands the visitors’ experience, allowing them to bring the museum’s artifacts into their homes.
+While making its collection more accessible and opening new engagement and communication channels, the museum also gathered knowledge about its visitors’ preferences to continue developing relevant digital content.

-Terra Sancta Museum in Jerusalem will present its historical knowledge in a meaningful and interactive way using a hybrid experience that merges augmented reality with site-based learning.
-The gaming app’s storyline and interactive features will be developed in a participatory manner involving the target group of the project – the marginalized Arab community living in the catchment area of the Museum.
-The TSM Quest will enhance the onsite visit to the museum and can also be experienced offsite without losing its relevance and attractiveness.
+Terra Sancta Museum in Jerusalem presents its historical knowledge in a meaningful and interactive way using a hybrid experience that merges augmented reality with site-based learning.
+The gaming app’s storyline and interactive features were co-developed with the project’s target group – the marginalized Arab community living in the catchment area of the Museum.
+The TSM Quest enhances the onsite visit to the museum and can also be experienced offsite without losing its relevance and attractiveness.

 The only way to learn is through encounter!

-To raise awareness about issues of equality, diversity and inclusion, The Istanbul Dialogue Museum aims to hone the digital literacy of its disabled employees and involve them in content creation – as active contributors to a digital archive that gathers stories about their work experiences and encounters with visitors.
-The museum also seeks to strengthen its relationship with existing audiences and diversify the visitor profile by investing in a two-way communication digital tool and a digital marketing campaign titled ‘Every Experience is Unique’.
+To raise awareness about issues of equality, diversity, and inclusion, The Istanbul Dialogue Museum honed the digital literacy of its disabled employees and involved them in content creation – as active contributors to a digital archive that gathers stories about their work experiences and encounters with visitors.
+The museum strengthened its relationship with existing audiences and diversified the visitor profile by investing in a two-way communication digital tool and a digital marketing campaign titled ‘Every Experience is Unique’.

 Innovating Audience Engagement for Hybrid Events